FoggyFinder/FSharpCoreRtTest/README.md

 # Description of current status

-## NewtonSoft.Json serialization:OK
+## NewtonSoft.Json serialization: OK on UWP and CoreRT

-**Works in .Net Native by default; requires rd.xml in CoreRT**

-.NET Native
+.NET Native: works by default.

 Documentation: [Serialization and Metadata](https://docs.microsoft.com/en-us/dotnet/framework/net-native/serialization-and-metadata).
 But if you use NewtonSoft.Json you don't have to edit your rd.file (at least currently) cause specification for this library is included by default.

-CoreRT
+CoreRT: requires rd.xml.

 This example ([WebAPI](https://github.com/dotnet/corert/tree/master/samples/WebApi)) shows how to use NewtonSoft.Json.
 The basic rd file: